£4,600 awarded in Injury claim against landlord

 For information on making an injury compensation claim against a landlord, call us on 0800 612 7456.

-Liability for the defective step was admitted by the Defendant but the amount of the Claimant's claim for compensation remained in dispute.
+Lliability for the defective step was admitted by the defendant but the amount of the claimant's claim for compensation remained in dispute.

 Injuries and Progression.